 Windows OS is notorious for its issues with updates.
 Every new update, which is supposed to bring about new and improved features to the existing system ends up bringing some bugs along with it too.
-There is one error code that is seen in multiple places, called as 0x80070057.
+Sometimes it gets stuck at configuration, here is the solution for ‘Preparing to configure Windows’ Issue.
+Other than this, there is one error code that is seen in multiple places, called as 0x80070057.
 It is associated with not only Windows OS update, but also with a Microsoft office update as well.
 Thus, you must know how to fix this Windows Update Error 0x80070057.

 But for this article, let us focus on fixing the Windows update error 0x80070057.
 The error generally occurs due to some problems with the Software distributions folder that holds all the data related to your system’s updates.
 So let’s learn five easy ways to fix Windows Update Error 0X80070057.